Misha0966/Structural-Numerical-Symmetry-Hypothesis-Mikhail-Yuryevich-Yushchenko-2025-/README.md

 ## Chapter 2.
 Hypothesis Formulation

 ### 2.1 Structural Numerical Symmetry Hypothesis (SNS)

-For any integer N≥10, if it is divided into m parts as close in length as possible, each part is multiplied by the same natural number k, and the results are concatenated as a decimal number PQ, then:
+In the decimal numeral system, for any integer N≥10, if it is split into m≥2 natural parts that are as equal in length as possible (so that the lengths of all parts differ by at most one digit), where m∈N but does not exceed the length of the number N, and each part is then multiplied by the same natural number k, and the results are concatenated to form a new decimal number PQ, then:

-Exact match is possible: PQ = N * k
+There may be a complete match: PQ=N×k

-In most cases, partial symmetry is observed: either the beginning or the end of PQ matches N * k
+Either the beginning or the end can match, even if the numbers PQ and N×k have different lengths.

-In some cases, both the start and end digits may match, even if the total digit lengths differ
+There may be partial symmetry: only the beginning or the end matches.

-Even prime numbers can yield an exact match under specific partitioning and multiplier conditions
+Even prime numbers can yield an exact match under specific partitioning and multiplier conditions.

-Open Question: Is there any number N for which none of these rules hold?
+Question: Is there any number N for which none of these rules apply?

 ## Chapter 3.
 Theoretical Analysis